 Ordos is also the location of the Genghis Khan Mausoleum, where he was said to have spent his retirement.
-Although Mongol culture didn’t venerate the rulers with mausoleums and nobody knows where his final resting place actually was, the Chinese built the mausoleum as a place of pilgrimage to honour a ‘Chinese’ national hero.
+Although Mongol culture didn’t venerate the rulers with mausoleums and nobody knows where his final resting place actually was, the Chinese built the mausoleum as a place of pilgrimage to honor a ‘Chinese’ national hero.

 What’s in a script?

 One of the most striking and maybe surprising differences between Mongolia and Inner Mongolia is the language.
-In Mongolia the Mongol script was dumped and Cyrillic was used, whereas in Inner Mongolia the Chinese preserved the use of the Mongol script and it can be seen widely on anything from road signs to Chinese banknotes.
+In Mongolia, the Mongol script was dumped and Cyrillic was used, whereas in Inner Mongolia the Chinese preserved the use of the Mongol script and it can be seen widely on anything from road signs to Chinese banknotes.
 Although the spoken language is still similar, the original Mongolian written script is seen much more widely in Inner Mongolia than Mongolia itself.